How To Make Plaid Painted Walls -add some drama to any space by painting buffalo check plaid on a feature wall, easy weekend DIY project.

 When I decided it was time to add a little more drama to the room, I knew I still wanted to keep the room neutral.
 I have loved being able to mix and match any colour for any season.
 I’ve also fallen in love with this seasons hottest trend –Buffalo Check!

-I feel like the black and white buffalo check is so fresh feeling.
+I feel like the black and white plaid painted wall in buffalo check are so fresh feeling.
 It adds lots of interest and texture but is still neutral and goes with everything.

 When it came time to choose the greys and black to go with JoJo Whitewash, Para paints sure makes Your Colour Journey easy!
 I looked on-line at all their amazing colour options, and was even able to see different options and try them out as full colours in the room.
 This helped me narrow down my options.
 In the paint store, I used a fan deck to complete my choice.
 Para makes it’s easy by putting difference shades that go together on the same paint sample.
 I went with 410B, 410D, and 410G. #mycolourjourneywithParapaints